blockwatch-cc/tzindex/README.md

 © 2020-2023 Blockwatch Data Inc., All rights reserved.

-All-in-one zero-conf blockchain indexer for Tezos.
-A fast, convenient and resource friendly way to gain tactical insights and build dapps on top of Tezos.
-Supported by [Blockwatch Data](https://blockwatch.cc), Pro version available on request.
+TzIndex is [Blockwatch](https://blockwatch.cc)'s all-in-one zero-conf blockchain indexer for Tezos.
+A fast, convenient and resource-friendly way to gain tactical insights and build dapps on top of Tezos.
+Pro version available on request, see [License](https://github.com/blockwatch-cc/tzindex#license).

-For support, talk to us on [Twitter](https://twitter.com/blockwatch_data) or [Discord](https://discord.gg/D5e98Hw).
+For support, talk to us on [Discord](https://discord.gg/D5e98Hw) or [Twitter](https://twitter.com/blockwatch_data).

 **Core Features**